 Each paper should be 4 pages (1,000 words) in length, typed, saved as .doc, or .docx, using 12-size Times New Roman font in a double-spaced format.
-A Rubric for grading papers can be found in the Assignments section, Reflection Paper tab.
-A published writing rubric will serve as reference (see Writing Assessment Rubric undergrad.aa.ufl.edu/media/undergradaaufledu/gen-ed/wrcourses/example_writing_assessment_rubric.pdf
+A published writing rubric will serve as reference (see Writing Assessment Rubric undergrad.aa.ufl.edu/media/undergradaaufledu/gen-ed/wr-courses/example_writing_assessment_rubric.pdf

 Extra Credit Essay: The wealth of material available on all topics related to the Modules makes it impossible to cover all of the interesting questions that are currently of great relevance to this course.
 Thus, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (20 total) to add to your grade at the end of the semester.
 These essays require the student to reflect on key questions in the relations between Western and non-Western medicine.
 The essays will be assessed for content, for critical thinking, and for communication.
 The questions for the essays are available altogether under the Assignments tab where you can also submit your papers.
 Papers should be 750 words in length and in .doc format.
 Extra credit essays will be evaluated according to the same rubric as the Reflection Papers.
 Feedback on the Essays will be provided as written comments as soon after submission as feasible.

-Writing Requirement: To receive a Writing credit 2 (2000 words) for the course, a student must satisfactorily complete the writing component (the two required Reflection Papers) and receive a minimum grade of C (2.0) for the course.
-The writing is evaluated on the content and critical thinking, organization and coherence, effectiveness, style, grammar and punctuation.
+Writing: The writing for this course is evaluated on content and critical thinking, organization and coherence, effectiveness, style, grammar and punctuation.
 Assignments will be returned to students with a grade and comments that address the students' writing skills.
 Feedback on all assignments will be provided by the last day of class, or, if provided electronically, by the end of finals.